Concerns over Pakistan misusing the Kartarpur corridor

 A file photo of several devotees at Kartarpur Gurdwara.
 Photograph:( Reuters )

-Recently Rotary club meeting took place on the campus of the holy Gurudwara something that has been taken note of by the Indian side
+Recently a Rotary club meeting took place on the campus of the holy Gurudwara, something that has been taken note of by the Indian side

 Pakistan has been yet again seen misusing the Kartarpur corridor, by holding a business meeting and its intelligence services trying to engage with the incoming Indian pilgrims.
 The corridor gives rare visa-free access to Indian pilgrims to the holy Darbar Singh Sahib Gurudwara in Pakistan from the Indian side.